 If the waste is to be transported to another state or territory, the transporter must comply with the laws of each state or territory they pass through once they leave NSW.

-If you transport more than 200 kg or litres (or a mixture of kilograms and litres) of trackable waste in any load, you must have a NSW environment protection licence unless you hold an equivalent authorisation in another state or territory and your business is established in that state or territory.
+If you transport more than 200 kg or litres (or a mixture of kilograms and litres) of trackable waste in any load, you must have a NSW environment protection licence, required under the Protection of the Environment Operations Act 1997, Schedule 1, clause 48.
+You may hold an equivalent authorisation in another state or territory if you are transporting into or out of NSW only.

 Apply for an environment protection licence via eConnect EPA.